rose-collectionservices/digital-archives/Processing Tiers/Tier 1.md

 1. Create processing plan document and/or media log
 2. Label disks with numbers
 3. Image or transfer content
+5. Create manifests/checksums
+6. Scan for viruses
-4. Assemble or bag content and supplemental files
+7. Collect/bag content and supplemental files
-5. Create manifests/checksums creation and scan for viruses
-6. Ingest to preservation repository
+8. Ingest to preservation repository
-7. Record metadata in preservation repository
+9. Record metadata in preservation repository
-8. Create CL-2 file (physical and electronic)
+10. Create CL-2 file (physical and electronic)
-9. Write accession number on acquisitions paperwork
+    *  Write accession number on acquisitions paperwork
-10. File acquisitions paperwork in CL-2
+    *  File acquisitions paperwork in CL-2
 11. Update accession record
+    * Link to acquisitions paperwork in SharePoint
+12. Archive web content
+    *  Add seeds to Archive-It and start test crawl
+    *  QA and save
-12. Add seeds for web archives and create additional accession record
+    *  Create additional accession record
-13. Gather physical media into BD box(es)
-14. Create or update finding aid with digital-specific information in the following fields:
+13. Create or update finding aid with digital-specific information in the following fields:
     * Extent
     * Abstract
     * Scope and content note
     * Processing note
     * Conditions governing access note
-15. Add AO for each piece of media or batch of files
+14. Add AO for each piece of media or batch of files
-16. Add DO for each AO describing digital content
+15. Add DO for each AO describing digital content
-17. Create or update catalog record
+16. Create or update catalog record
+17. Gather physical media into BD box(es)
-18. Label and barcode boxes
+    * Label and barcode boxes
-19. Create top container(s) for boxes and link to AOs in ASpace
+    * Create top container(s) for boxes and link to AOs in ASpace
-20. Add box(es) to Alma holdings
+    * Add box(es) to Alma holdings
-21. Move box(es) to permanent location
+    * Move box(es) to permanent location
-22. Update shelf list (main entry and digital archives tab)
+18. Update shelf list (main entry and digital archives tab)
-23. Update records in Acquisitions & Accessioning table
+19. Update records in Acquisitions & Accessioning table
-24. Update processing stats spreadsheet
+20. Update processing stats spreadsheet
-25. Announce to #collections Slack channel (if new or significant)
+21. Announce to #collections Slack channel (if new or significant)
-26. Notify curator

 ---
 Standard disk sizes (to help fill out the [processing plan] size estimate):